The Social Travel Gap – Under30Experiences

 Most people don't set out to travel alone.
 It just ends up that way when plans with friends don't materialize.

-62% of travelers booked solo, even though only 13% preferred solo travel from the start.
+Based on booking behavior and a survey of recent travelers, a clear pattern shows up: 62% of travelers booked solo, even though only 13% preferred to travel alone from the start.
 Most group trips never materialize, not because of lack of interest, but because coordination is hard to execute.
+43% did not ask friends to join because they assumed it would not work.
+Another 26% tried and could not make it happen.

 Once travelers take the leap into group travel, their concerns about traveling with strangers rarely show up in the actual experience.
-Travelers consistently describe stronger-than-expected group dynamics and wish they had booked sooner.
+This pattern is consistent across post trip feedback.
+Travelers frequently describe stronger than expected group dynamics, feeling more comfortable than anticipated, and wishing they had booked sooner.

 Section 01